vain0x/wpf-nav-sample/README.md

 </UserControl>
 ```

 Assume that the user control is a page of `LayoutFarmeControl` (with DataContext `LayoutFrame`).
 The `RelativeSource` binding finds a lowest ancestor of the type specified with `AncestorType`, i.e. `LayoutFrameControl`, and use it as binding source.
-Hence The value of binding will be `LayoutFrameControol.DataContext.NavigateCommand` = `LayoutFrame.NavigateCommand`.
+Hence The value of the binding will be `LayoutFrameControol.DataContext.NavigateCommand` = `LayoutFrame.NavigateCommand`.
 That's how you can use `NavigateCommand` inside pages, without using reference to the frame.

 ## Naming

-### Naming: View suffix
+### Naming: Suffix of views

-I'm not big fun of typical `xxxViewModel` suffix for view models.
-In this repository view models have no suffixes but **views have -Control suffix** (except for windows).
+I'm not a big fun of typical `xxxViewModel` suffix for view models.
+In this repository the view models have no suffixes, but **views have -Control suffix** (except for windows).
 E.g. `LayoutFrame` is a view model for corresponding view `LayoutFrameControl`.

-### Naming: Request
+### Naming: Requests

 **Requests** are objects intended to be a parameter of commands.
-I do know this is NOT the best choice but at least makes sence.
+I know the word is NOT the best choice but at least makes sence.

 ## Extensibility